jankeromnes/Gaudi-In-a-Day/README.md

 ## Deployment

 The website was created using Gitpod.
 Git was used for version control and pushed to a repository hosted on Github.
 The website is deployed using Github pages TheHighlandsBreak.
 How to deploy the code locally?
 If you wish to run this code locally then please follow the instructions below.

-Download the code from the Github repository at TheHighlandsBreak Click on Clone or download then Download ZIP.
+Download the code from the Github repository at Gaudi-In-a-Day Click on Clone or download then Download ZIP.
 This will download the code into a ZIP folder locally on your computer.
-Uncompress the ZIP folder.
+Uncompress the ZIP folder and open.

 ## Credits